-Bossy Brent had watched the rescue and didn't lend a hand to Brycen and Brotu.
-He just watched.
+Bossy Brent had watched and didn't lend a hand to Brycen and Brotu but, instead of helping during the rescue, he just watched.
 He approached the news reporter and claimed, "I know you saw them rescue the kitten, but I was the one who told those felines to save her!
 I just didn't have my board to go out there myself.
 I saw the kitten being taken by the current and told those two brothers to rescue her."